audit-labs-audits/telcoin-network/CONTRIBUTING.md

 #### Running tests locally

 **make test**: Used by maintainers with credentials to cloud infrastructure.
-**make open-test**: All workspace tests that don't require cloud credentials.
+**make public-test**: All workspace tests that don't require cloud credentials.
 This is useful for contributers.
 **make fmt**: Preffered format checks using nightly rust.
 **make clippy**: Prefferred lint check using nightly rust.